Haliacmon: Name

-An ancient tradition says that sheep that drank water from Haliakmon would turn their colour to white.
-This tradition is confirmed by the following record of the Roman author Pliny the Elder (23-79 AD) : Similarly in Macedonia, those who want their sheep to be white go to Haliakmon, while those (who want them to be) black (go) to Axios (Vardar).
+An ancient tradition says that sheep that drank water from Haliacmon would turn their colour to white.
+This tradition is confirmed by the following record of the Roman author Pliny the Elder (23-79 AD) : Similarly in Macedonia, those who want their sheep to be white go to Haliacmon, while those (who want them to be) black (go) to Axios (Vardar).

 Ottoman Turks called the river Ince-Karasu (narrow-black water), a name still used in Turkey.
-The Eastern South Slavic name is Бистрица, Bistritsa which is still in use in Bulgaria and North Macedonia.
+The Eastern South Slavic name is Бистрица, Bistritsa (Бистрица, from Proto-Slavic *-bystr, meaning "clear, lucid, limpid") which is still in use in Bulgaria and North Macedonia.

 Course and tributaries

-Before the construction of its diversion dam near the village of Aghia Varvara in the mid-1950s, Haliakmon had no permanent river bed in its lowland course.
+Before the construction of its diversion dam near the village of Aghia Varvara in the mid-1950s, Haliacmon had no permanent river bed in its lowland course.
 It often flooded and formed extensive marshes.
 Its devastating fury in December 1935 remains fresh in memory of the elder inhabitants of the region (Veria and Alexandreia).

-The Haliacmon rises in the Gramos mountains in northern Greece, near the border with Albania.
+The Haliacmon rises in the Gramos mountains of Western Macedonia, near the international border with Albania.
 In its upper course it flows generally towards the east, and turns southeast near Kastoria.
 It describes a wide curve around the Vourinos mountains, and turns northeast near the village Paliouria.
-It feeds the large artificial lake Polyphytos, that was created after the construction of the namesake hydroelectric dam and consists almost its entire course through the Kozani prefecture.
-Over the bridge runs the Lake Polyphytos Bridge, part of the Athens-Kozani national road.
+It feeds the large artificial lake Polyfyto, that was created after the construction of the namesake hydroelectric dam and consists almost its entire course through the Kozani prefecture.
+Over the bridge runs the Lake Polyfytos Bridge, part of the Athens-Kozani national road.
 Southeast of Veria, the Haliacmon enters the central Macedonian plains, an area of great importance to agriculture.
 It flows into the Thermaic Gulf west of the delta of the Axios (Vardar), northeast of the coastal town Methoni.

-Haliakmon's tributaries include Gramos, Ladopotamos, Pramoritsa, Grevenitikos, Venetikos and Tripotamos.
+Haliacmon's tributaries include Gramos, Ladopotamos, Pramoritsa, Grevenitikos, Venetikos, Tripotamos and Krasopoulis.

-The Haliacmon flows along the towns (in downstream order) Nestorio, Argos Orestiko, Neapoli, Paliouria, Velventos and Alexandreia.
+The Haliacmon flows along the towns (in downstream order) Nestorio, Argos Orestiko, Neapoli, Paliouria, Velventos, Veria and Alexandreia.